Today’s News & Commentary — June 7, 2018

 A new survey by the Pew Research Center finds that over half of Americans view the decline in labor union density negatively, while just over a third see the traditional labor movement’s shrinking membership in a positive light.
 The results reflect a partisan divide: 53 percent of Republicans and Republican-leaning independents think the decline of organized labor is mostly good, compared to only 21 percent of Democrats and Democratic-leaning independents.
 34 percent of Republicans and 68 percent of Democrats believe the decline is mostly bad.
 The survey also reveals that Americans tend to have a slightly better impression of unions (55% favorability) than they do of business corporations (53%).

-NLRB Chairman John Ring announced in a letter to several lawmakers that the Board would move forward with rulemaking this summer to update its joint-employer standard.
+NLRB Chairman John Ring announced in a letter to several lawmakers that the Board would move forward with rulemaking this summer to update its joint employer standard.
 As we previously reported, the Board began to consider rulemaking after a majority vacated the December 2017 Hy-Brand decision because of ethics concerns related to Board Member William Emanuel.
-The Hy-Brand decision sought to restore the direct and immediate control standard abandoned by the Board in favor of an indirect control standard in the Obama-era Browning-Ferris decision.
+The Hy-Brand decision sought to bar the Board from considering whether a potential joint employer exercised indirect control or reserved the right to control employees, both of which were allowed by the Obama-era Browning-Ferris decision.
 The Board’s Republican majority has struggled to find a new case to overturn Browning-Ferris that would not pose an ethics conflict for either Chairman Ring or Member Emanuel.
 In the letter, Ring defended notice-and-comment rulemaking as the best vehicle for revisiting the standard and dismissed concerns about his prejudgment.

 The New York Times explores New York Governor Andrew Cuomo’s about-face on organized labor as he runs again for re-election.
 In his first term, Cuomo vowed to take on the state’s labor unions, freezing wages and slashing pensions for state workers.
 When he ran for re-election in 2014, the New York State United Teachers and state AFL-CIO withheld endorsements, while the Public Employees Federation backed his then-challenger Zephyr Teachout.
 Sensing a growing progressive tide, Cuomo later embraced union-supported causes like the $15 minimum wage and paid family leave in his second term.
 He also relaxed his positions on teacher evaluations and charter schools and mended fences with public employee unions by supporting improved wages and retirement benefits.
 Cuomo has the support of major unions this year, but lost the endorsement of the Working Families Party to progressive challenger Cynthia Nixon.